pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

   - How many prefixes are now advertised to the neighbor?
 Has the neighbor learned the new route?
   - What do you notice about the route entries for the loopback addresses in the BGP table?
 Are they marked as /32?
 Why is that important?
   -  What do you notice about the next-hop for the loopback routes?
 Is it reachable?
+  - If you add a network statement for a network that does not exist on the router what happens?

 ### Exercise 3: Change ASN and Observe Effects